 - It’s much easier for you to research the market

-I’ve already mentioned the research aspect several times, and I should say that as the resident of your target country, you have a great advantage in this case.
+I’ve already mentioned the research aspect several times, and I should say that as a resident of your target country, you have a great advantage in this case.
 At the very least, you know where and how to look for the necessary stats (governmental statistics bureaus, regional research agencies, local analytical websites, etc.).
-Moreover, the stats is provided in your well-known language.
+Moreover, the stats are provided in your native language.
 Therefore, you don’t need to translate anything, and there isn’t a language barrier that would stop you from understanding the data and the terminology.

 - You can get your first sale quite easily

 Usually, your first sale happens several weeks after the business launch.
 But, if your dropshipping store is aimed at the people within your own country, you can try speeding up this process.
 How about persuading your family, friends and relatives to buy a couple of things from you?
 Their actual shopping experience will let you test the whole process and understand whether everything is OK with your website.
 Plus, their real reviews will serve as the foundation of the social proof in your store – which is a great thing for your media coverage, reputation, and further customers’ trust.